 It’s not great content, even if it hits some arbitrary length requirement, and has a beautiful web design or user experience.
 We call this mirage content — it sounds as though it should work, but when inspected closely, it doesn’t.

-So we knew, to be a top content marketing agency, we needed a system to be able to produce advanced level content for advanced customers.
+So we knew, to become top content marketing agency, we needed a system to be able to produce advanced level content for advanced customers.

 Gap 3: Most Content Agencies Don’t Have Real Distribution or Promotion Processes